Fukui Prefectural Dinosaur Museum

 ▶ Permanent Exhibition Hall

-The Dinosaur Museum features a dome-shaped permanent exhibition hall divided into three zones: "The World of Dinosaurs," "Earth Sciences," and "History of Life."
-In the vast pillarless space, full-body dinosaur skeletons, fossils, rocks, dioramas, and more are displayed, allowing visitors to enjoy the world of geology and paleontology, particularly dinosaurs.
+The Dinosaur Museum has a dome-shaped permanent exhibition hall divided into three zones: “The World of Dinosaurs,” “The Science of the Earth,” and “The History of Life.”
+In the vast pillarless space, full dinosaur skeletons, fossils, rocks, dioramas, and more are on display, allowing visitors to fully enjoy the world of geology and paleontology, including dinosaurs.

 ▸ The World of Dinosaurs

-▸ History of Life
+▸ The History of Life

 ▶ Outdoor Dinosaur Museum

-▸ What is the Kitadani Dinosaur Fossil Excavation Site?
+▸ What is the Kitadani dinosaur fossil excavation site?

-▸ Three Zones
+▸ The Three Zones

 #Museums/Museums #Science Museum, Observatory, Planetarium